Chapter 3: Phonetics

 Another special case are dental consonants.
-There are two main types: the default case in which the tongue blade is on or near the back of the teeth (as circled in Figure 3.6a), and those in which the tongue protrudes between the two sets of teeth, with the tongue blade below the bottom edge of the upper teeth (as circled in Figure 3.6b).
+There are two main types.
+In the most common case, the tongue blade is on or near the back of the teeth (as circled in Figure 3.6a).
+In the other main type, the tongue protrudes between the two sets of teeth, with the tongue blade below the bottom edge of the upper teeth (as circled in Figure 3.6b).
 The first type of dental consonant is what is often referred to by default as dental (as a shortening for laminodental), while the second type is called interdental.
 The consonants at the beginning of the English words thin and then are commonly articulated as interdental.

-Finally, there are also two main types of postalveolars: the default case in which the tongue blade is on or near the alveolar ridge (as circled in Figure 3.7a), and a special case in which the tongue tip curls backward, so that the tip points towards the hard palate and the underside of the tongue tip is at or near the back wall of the alveolar ridge (as circled in Figure 3.7b).
-The first type of postalveolar consonant is what is often referred to by default as postalveolar, while the second case is called retroflex.
+Finally, there are also two main types of postalveolars.
+In the most common case, the tongue blade is on or near the alveolar ridge (as circled in Figure 3.7a).
+In the other case, the tongue tip curls backward, so that the tip points towards the hard palate, and the underside of the tongue tip is at or near the back wall of the alveolar ridge (as circled in Figure 3.7b).
+The first type of postalveolar consonant is what is often referred to by default as postalveolar, while the second type is called retroflex.
 The consonant at the beginning of the English word run is articulated as retroflex by some speakers, but there is much variation.

 There is one important place of articulation that is somewhat different from the ones discussed so far.
 At the top of the trachea is the larynx (or voice box), a rigid combination of cartilages that surround the trachea.
 Inside the larynx are the vocal folds (or vocal cords), which are two membranes that stretch from front to back.
 The vocal folds are separated by an empty space, the glottis.
 These structures are shown from the side in the midsagittal diagram in Figure 3.8a and in more detail as viewed looking down the throat in Figure 3.8b.